paixaols/insurance-cross-sell/README.md

 The company’s sales team need to contact those clients more prone to purchase the new insurance in order to make an effective use of resources.
 Then, a hypothetical situation was imagined where the company’s stakeholders wanted to answer the following questions:

 1. What percentage of interested clients can we reach contacting 20,000 clients?
-2. What would be that percentage if contacting 40,000 clients?
+2. What would be the percentage of interested clients if contacting 40,000 clients?
-3. How many contacts the selling team must perform to reach 80% of the clients?
+3. How many contacts the sales team must perform to reach 80% of the interested clients?

 The answers provided by the model were (according to the cumulative gain and lift curves above):